 As a local, I never need lodging in the area, but I realize a lot of travelers might, especially if making this a stop on a longer California road trip.
 If you aren't staying in San Francisco or simply want a closer hotel choice, here are a few options that are nearby:

-- Holiday Inn Express Mill Valley: A well-located moderate hotel right at the Route 1 exit off of Highway 101 (book this property on IHG.com)
+- Holiday Inn Express Mill Valley: A well-located moderate hotel right at the Route 1 exit off of Highway 101.

 - Acqua Hotel Mill Valley: A modern hotel on the water near Highway 101.